 By default, the web server will be running on localhost:80 at the end of the installation.
 If you get an error message, something has gone wrong and you cannot continue until you've figured out why this didn't work.

 Once your web server is set up, make sure it works: open your browser and go to http://localhost/.
-Then try putting a file in the main html directory, and make sure it shows up when you access the site.
+Then try putting a file in the main HTML directory, and make sure it shows up when you access the site.

 Step 2: Configure your Tor Onion Service